There has been much attention recently on how to assess a young person’s risk of child sexual exploitation.

 This latter question is particularly important, because the quality of evidence produced from the tools is linked to the nature of engagement and sharing which occurs with young people.
 The tools rely on quality conversations and good engagement with young people about difficult issues.
 Without good engagement, the evidence from tool use is likely to be poor.

 Despite the shortcomings of tools, explored in our report, practitioners generally supported the use of a tool.
-This reflects conversations I’ve had with practitioners who talk about needing a concrete method for demonstrating their concerns about a young person, in order to help mobilise system resources and attention to a young person’s needs.
-CSE risk tools, however imperfect, may have offered some opportunity for accessing help for a young person within a competitive resource environment.
+This reflects conversations I’ve had with practitioners who talk about needing a concrete method for demonstrating their concerns about a young person, in order to help mobilise system resources and attention to a young person’s needs. child sexual exploitation risk tools, however imperfect, may have offered some opportunity for accessing help for a young person within a competitive resource environment.

 Initiatives such as ‘See Me, Hear Me’ have encouraged organisations to explore better relationship-based working, in which consideration of risk can be grounded in knowledge developed from relationships.
 Whilst this may appear to be more costly at first, practitioners who can connect in an inter-personal and community context with young people can become better informed of the reality of risks.
 This knowledge of young persons’ context can lead to more effective and less reactive decision-making.
 Risk-oriented practitioners with little opportunity to connect with young people in their environment can easily fall back on restricting personal freedoms as the safest solution for what appear to be risky behaviours.

 Connecting practice to this reality of a young person’s lived experience and their context is a cornerstone of work undertaken by the University of Bedfordshire on ‘contextual safeguarding’, and reflects a longstanding though often marginalised interest of social workers in an individual’s social network.
 It is a key area of interest that the Centre has been following up in different spaces across England and Wales.